On the roots of the equation $\zeta(s)=a$: Proof of Theorem

 First, lets assume that $a\neq 1$.
 We choose $B=\log T$.
 For $\sigma\to+\infty$ we have that

 uniformly in $t$.
-Thus there are no $a$-values in the half-plane $\Re s>B-1$.
+Thus there are no $a$-points in the half-plane $\Re s>B-1$.
 Further, define $b=1+{1\over \log T}$.
-Then we may suppose that there are no $a$-values on the line segments $[B,B+iT]$ and $[1-b,1-b+iT]$ (by varying $b$ slightly if necessary).
-Moreover, in view of Lemma \ref{rouch} there are only finitely many trivial $a$-values to the right of $\Re s=1-b$.
-Hence, in (\ref{contour}) we may choose the counterclockwise oriented rectangular contour ${\mathcal R}$ with vertices $1-b+i,B+i, B+iT, 1-b+iT$ at the expense of a small error for disregarding the finitely many nontrivial $a$-values below $\Im s=1$ and for counting finitely many trivial $a$-values to the right of $\Re s=1-b$ :
+Then we may suppose that there are no $a$-points on the line segments $[B,B+iT]$ and $[1-b,1-b+iT]$ (by varying $b$ slightly if necessary).
+Moreover, in view of Lemma \ref{rouch} there are only finitely many trivial $a$-points to the right of $\Re s=1-b$.
+Hence, in (\ref{contour}) we may choose the counterclockwise oriented rectangular contour ${\mathcal R}$ with vertices $1-b+i,B+i, B+iT, 1-b+iT$ at the expense of a small error for disregarding the finitely many nontrivial $a$-points below $\Im s=1$ and for counting finitely many trivial $a$-points to the right of $\Re s=1-b$ :

-If there is any $a$-value on the line segment $[1-b+i,B+i]$, we exclude this value by a small indention; the contribution of the integral over this interval is bounded, hence negligible.
+If there is any $a$-point on the line segment $[1-b+i,B+i]$, we exclude this value by a small indention; the contribution of the integral over this interval is bounded, hence negligible.

 Next we consider the integral over the upper horizontal line segment $[B+iT,1-b+iT]$.
 By the Phragm\'en-Lindel\"of principle and by the functional equation (\ref{feq}), for $ \sigma\ge-3$,

 with an implicit constant depending only on $\eps$ (see Titchmarsh \cite{titch}, \S 5.1).
 Hence by Cauchy's integral formula we deduce, for $ \sigma\ge-2$,